-Jim Masterson has been the equine bodywork therapist for the 2006, 2008, 2010, 2012 and 2014 USEF Endurance Teams, and has worked on thousands of performance horses, including competitors in FEI World Cup, Nations Cup, Pan American Cup and the World Equestrian Games.
+Jim Masterson has been the equine bodywork therapist for the 2006, 2008, 2010, 2012 and 2014 USEF Endurance Teams, and has worked on thousands of performance horses, including FEI World Cup, Nations Cup, Pan Am Cup and World Equestrian Games competitors.
 He is the author of the book and DVD Beyond Horse Massage, and DVD Dressage Movements Revealed.
-He teaches the Masterson Method® of Integrated Equine Performance Bodywork to horse owners and therapists around the world.
+He teaches The Masterson Method® of bodywork to horse owners and therapists around the world.